 Based on its research, the ISO releases a Public Protection Classification (PPC) to each fire department.

 This ISO rating is extended to any properties within the fire department’s service area.
 Therefore, the PPC is a measure of the fire protection services you receive from your local fire department.
 It’s an assessment of the quality of the fire protection services you receive, for example, including how quickly your fire department responds to an incident and how likely they are to put out a fire.

 Your insurance company uses your property’s PPC – among other factors – to set your home insurance premiums.

 A home in a neighborhood with a good PPC rating, for example, may pay lower premiums than a home in a neighborhood with a bad PPC rating, all other things being equal.

-The ISO takes into consideration things like the dispatching and communication system at your fire department, its water supply system, and its firefighting capabilities before assigning a PPC.
-Some fire departments are faster and better-equipped than others, reducing the chance of a catastrophic loss from a fire.
+The ISO considers things like the dispatching and communication system at your fire department, its water supply system, and its firefighting capabilities before assigning a PPC.
+Some fire departments are faster and better equipped than others, reducing the chance of a catastrophic loss from a fire.

 If you bundle your home and auto insurance together, then your insurance company will consider your home’s PPC number and your Vehicle Series Rating to calculate overall insurance premiums.